abdur-im/data-analysis-projects/Satisfactions and Mental Health/README.md

 - Satisfaction with body image
 - Satisfaction with financial situation

 These variables were analyzed in relation to perceived mental health, and the influence of demographic factors like gender and household income on these relationships was also considered.
+We utilized R libraries such as tidyverse, janitor, etc., for data processing.
+The data was cleaned by converting character columns to numeric, filtering data to focus on youth aged 15-29, and removing rows with missing values in key columns.
+In addition, key variables were categorized for clearer interpretation, such as Perceived Mental Health and Gender.

 ## Discussion and Results
 Visualizations such as clustered bar charts and contingency tables were utilized to investigate associations.
 Key findings include: